China activist missing after trying to help striking workers

 Zhang is no stranger to pressure from the authorities, and Xiao said he had been detained briefly several times in the past.

-His labor dispute center has been forced to move twice since mid-March and is facing a third move.
+His labour dispute centre has been forced to move twice since mid-March and is facing a third move.
 He said he believed authorities had put pressure on his landlords to evict him.

-The Yue Yuen complex covers 1.4 million square meters (15.1 million square feet) of floor space, according to its website.
+The Yue Yuen complex covers 1.4 million square metres (15.1 million square feet) of floor space, according to its website.
 In addition to Adidas AG, it also makes shoes for Nike Inc, Saucony and other global brands, workers said.
+(Editing by Robert Birsel)